kay00cjy/medicaladherence.github.io/README.md

 - Allow users to "sign in" or save their schedule data so it does not need to be inputted every time.
 - Show users a preview of their medication schedule in (super cool name) compartment configuration.
 - Allow users to edit their medication schedule without having to recreate the entire thing.
 This implies additing edit and delete functions.

+## Main functions of mechanical software
+- Store medication schedule data to set up a reminder system.
+- Output a reminder sound when it is time to for the user to take their medicated dosage.
+- Rotate the physical medication storage to the corresponding compartment using a servo motor.